German Empire: Origins

-Map of the world showing the participants in World War I. Those fighting on the Entente's side (at one point or another) are depicted in green, the Central Powers in orange, and neutral countries in grey.
+Map of the world showing the participants in World War I. Those fighting on the Entente's side (at one point or another) are depicted in green, the Central Powers in orange, and neutral countries in gray.

 Following the assassination of the Austro-Hungarian Archduke Franz Ferdinand by Gavrilo Princip, the Kaiser offered Emperor Franz Joseph full support for Austro-Hungarian plans to invade the Kingdom of Serbia, which Austria-Hungary blamed for the assassination.
-This unconditional support for Austria-Hungary was called a "blank cheque" by historians, including German Fritz Fischer.
-Subsequent interpretation – for example at the Versailles Peace Conference – was that this "blank cheque" licensed Austro-Hungarian aggression regardless of the diplomatic consequences, and thus Germany bore responsibility for starting the war, or at least provoking a wider conflict.
+This unconditional support for Austria-Hungary was called a "blank check" by historians, including German Fritz Fischer.
+Subsequent interpretation – for example at the Versailles Peace Conference – was that this "blank check" licensed Austro-Hungarian aggression regardless of the diplomatic consequences, and thus Germany bore responsibility for starting the war, or at least provoking a wider conflict.

 Germany began the war by targeting its chief rival, France.
 Germany saw the French Republic as its principal danger on the European continent as it could mobilize much faster than Russia and bordered Germany's industrial core in the Rhineland.
 Unlike Britain and Russia, the French entered the war mainly for revenge against Germany, in particular for France's loss of Alsace-Lorraine to Germany in 1871.
 The German high command knew that France would muster its forces to go into Alsace-Lorraine.
 Aside from the very unofficial Septemberprogramm, the Germans never stated a clear list of goals that they wanted out of the war.